fgg89/portmonitoring/README.md

 kubectl create secret docker-registry regcred --docker-server=https://index.docker.io/v1/ --docker-username=... --docker-password=... --docker-email=... -n portscanner kubectl get secret regcred --output="jsonpath={.data.\.dockerconfigjson}" | base64 --decode
 ```

+In order for the container to have access to the host system network stack, it is necessary to set the ``hostNetwork`` to ``true`` within the DaemonSet spec.

 The solution makes use of the following Kubernetes manifests: